Child Feeding Programs

 Harvest Hope coordinates with local service agencies to organize distribution through our Mobile Food Pantries.
 Our MFP trucks deliver the boxed food to specific locations where local volunteers operate registration stations, sign in clients and coordinate service delivery to individuals suffering from hunger.
 In addition to nonperishable product, fresh produce is also distributed on a seasonal basis.

-If you are interested in sponsoring a mobile food pantry or have questions, please contact Sara Gibson at firstname.lastname@example.org or by phone at (803) 254-4432 x 5405.
+If you are interested in sponsoring a mobile food pantry or have questions, please contact Jason Kale at firstname.lastname@example.org.

 An agreement between the South Carolina Department of Agriculture and the South Carolina Food Bank Association allows Harvest Hope to receive and distribute all USDA commodities (such as dry milk, canned fruits, and canned vegetables) for the state.
 Food is allocated by poverty population figures and distributed to four other food banks where it is disbursed to over 1,300 non-profit agencies across South Carolina.